 The present cathedral incorporates the original architectural heritage of the temple with its doric columns, giving it a distinctly Greek feel.
 The baroque facade was a recent addition after the earthquake of 1693.

 Inside the duomo, there is a font made from Greek marble which is held up by 13th-century wrought-iron lions.
 It is free to enter the cathedral, so take the opportunity to escape the midday sun for a look around inside.

 At Piazza Pancali you will find the Temple of Apollo.
 The ruins of this Greek temple date back to the early 6th century BC.
 The temple is the oldest peripteral (having a row of columns on each side) Doric temple in the world.

 Like most places in Syracuse, it has had many owners.
 Cicero came to the island and announced that the temple was dedicated to Artemis.
 The Byzantines turned the temple into a church, the Saracens made it into a mosque before the Normans converted back into a church.

 Due to the significance of the site, it is fenced off but you can easily walk around it anytime you like.

 At the heart of the park is the pearly white Teatro Greco from the 5th century BC.
-It once held an audience of 16,000 people and nowadays is still used for summer performances.
+The theatre once held an audience of 16,000 people, and nowadays is still used for summer performances.

-Besides the theatre, there is the mysterious Latomia del Paradiso, a deep, precipitous limestone quarry out of which stone for the ancient city was extracted.
-It is riddled with catacombs and once imprisoned 7,000 survivors of a war between Syracuse and Athens in 413 BC.
+Besides the theatre, there is the mysterious Latomia del Paradiso.
+This is a deep, precipitous, limestone quarry, out of which stone for the ancient city was extracted.
+It is riddled with catacombs, and once imprisoned 7,000 survivors of a war between Syracuse and Athens in 413 BC.

 And if that wasn’t enough, there is also a Roman amphitheatre used for the usual gladiatorial battles and chariot races.
-It was destroyed by visiting Spaniards in the 16th century.
-You can still make out the just of it from the picture above.
+While it was destroyed by visiting Spaniards in the 16th century, you can still make out the outlines of it from the picture above.